Ma1arkey/FootballScout/README.md

 ## Contact Us

-If you have any questions, suggestions, or feedback, don't hesitate to reach out to us.
+If you have any questions, suggestions, or feedback, don't hesitate to reach out.
 You can contact our team at [alexdedenko@gmail.com].

-Thank you for your interest in the European Football Scout App, and we hope you enjoy using it as much as we enjoy developing it!
+Thank you for your interest in the FootballScout+ ,

-*Alex Dedenko*
 *FootballScout+*